thomhurst/BDTest/README.md

         [Test]
         [BugInformation("123456")]
-        [ScenarioText("A failing test using steps defined in a BDTestBase, with StoryText, ScenarioText and StepTexts")] public async Task TestFail()
+        [ScenarioText("Can successfully create a new account")]
+        public async Task CreateNewAccountSuccessfully()
         {
             await When(() => AccountSteps.CreateAnAccount())
                 .Then(() => HttpAssertions.TheHttpStatusCodeIs(HttpStatusCode.OK))